-6.6.1.1 Responsibilities
+5.6.1.1 Responsibilities

-All Advanced LIGO activities are assigned to a Subsystem Leader.
 Each Subsystem Leader is responsible for monitoring cost/schedule experience-to-date for his activities and for estimating cost-to-complete and scheduled completion on a monthly basis.
 The Subsystem Leaders shall take immediate corrective actions necessary to minimize projected deviations from cost and schedule baselines, without modifying the technical scope of their assigned tasks (or subcontracts).
 These corrective actions, when required, shall be assisted by the supervisor of the activity.
 Advanced LIGO Project Management has overall responsibility for cost and schedule monitoring, assessment, and reporting.
 These functions are supported by the LIGO Business and Advanced LIGO Project Controls Groups, which provide computer-automated cost and schedule tracking services, analysis assistance, and report generation and distribution.

-6.6.1.2 Approach
+5.6.1.2 Approach

-When cost or schedule problems arise, the Project Manager (or his designee) will investigate and work with the cognizant Subsystem Leader (and Integrated Subsystem Leader when relevant) and subcontractor to take steps necessary to correct the situation within the resources allocated to the task.
+When cost or schedule problems arise, the Project Manager (or her designee) will investigate and work with the cognizant Subsystem Leader (and Integrated Subsystem Leader when relevant) and subcontractor to take steps necessary to correct the situation within the resources allocated to the task.
 If the problem cannot be satisfactorily resolved in this manner, it may be necessary to